o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/defect-reporter-cgp.md

 ![\[Choose the Defect Reporter cloud gem in the Cloud Gem Portal.\]](/images/userguide/cloud_canvas/cloud-canvas-cloud-gem-defect-reporter-cgp-1.png)

-## Viewing, Filtering, and Managing Reports<a name="cloud-canvas-cloud-gem-defect-reporter-cgp-viewing-filtering-and-managing-reports"></a>
+## Viewing, Filtering, and Managing Reports {#cloud-canvas-cloud-gem-defect-reporter-cgp-viewing-filtering-and-managing-reports}

 The **Overview** tab displays the list of defects that occurred\.